GreenMavenCSA/greenmaven/README.md

 In sum, the current suite of vehicles connecting producers and consumers limits the ability of the local food movement to scale, because it's too difficult for both producers and consumers to enter (or persist in) the market.

 GreenMaven fills the gap left by traditional sales vehicles.
-The premise is simple: producers publish their inventory, consumers publish their grocery lists, and farmhacker works as a matchmaker.
-This can occur via direct search (e.g. a customer searching on a specific item to see what producers have what items, and when/where they can be procured), or via automated exchange (e.g. a customer enters a grocery list, allowing Farmhacker to pick producers based on pre-defined criteria and create a grocery shopping itinerary that's executed either by the customer himself or a third party who delivers.)
+The premise is simple: producers publish their inventory, consumers publish their grocery lists, and GreenMaven works as a matchmaker.
+This can occur via direct search (e.g. a customer searching on a specific item to see what producers have what items, and when/where they can be procured), or via automated exchange (e.g. a customer enters a grocery list, allowing GreenMaven to pick producers based on pre-defined criteria and create a grocery shopping itinerary that's executed either by the customer himself or a third party who delivers.)

 The producer benefits from a larger pool of retail customers and a market that's active 24/7.
 She is able to sell at a larger volume but for near-retail prices, without losing direct connection to the customer.
 She can also limit her time spent at farmers markets and otherwise trying to secure sales.